will118/EPL-DB/README.md

 #### BBC Sport

 So the situation here is bonafide-ish JSONs and CORS.
 The JSONs seem to be nested in 1 too many array/hashes so if you're trying to deal with these JSONs for some reason then be sure to check them on a JSON validator.
 As for my personal use, this is where all the magic comes from.
 Or at least most of the live data.
-I have a few different methods of scraping stuff off of the BBC, I think they're kind of cool (check lib/prod/BBC.rb).
+The BBCGetter and BBCRecorder classes are managed by the MatchManager.

 #### Stats FC